hotosm/gh-workflows/docs/test_pytest.md

 2. PyTest must be installed for the dockerfile USER.

+> Note: this workflow also injects dotenv vars present in your
+> Github environment called `test` (or set by `inputs.environment`).
+> See the test_compose docs for more details.

 ## Inputs

 <!-- AUTO-DOC-INPUT:START - Do not remove or modify this section -->